Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 ### 8.2 Continuous Integration

-- CI pipeline builds and tests affected modules only
+- CI pipelineEntity builds and tests affected modules only
 - Parallel building and testing of modules
 - Integration tests verify cross-module compatibility
 - Version management is simplified with single repository